 - Room wear and indoor slippers are always included.

-- Certain hotels will have toiletries are placed at reception or near elevator so you can take what you need.
+- Most mid-range hotels will have toiletries are placed at reception or near elevator so you can take what you need.

 - Most Kyoto hotels will have shared washing machines.
 Sometimes high-end hotels will have it in the guest room.